Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

-To simplify notation in our argument, we describe the colored automaton $M$ guaranteed by Lemma \ref{construction} as $(Q,\Sigma,\{\cent,\dollar\},\Gamma,I_3,\delta,q_0,Z_0,Q_{acc},Q_{rej})$.
+To simplify notation in our argument, we describe the colored automaton $M$ guaranteed by Lemma \ref{construction} as $(Q,\Sigma,\{\cent,\dollar\},\Gamma,I_3,\delta,q_0,\bot, Q_{acc},Q_{rej})$.
 Notice that we consciously use $I_3$ instead of $\bar{I}_3$.
-For the subsequent analysis of the behaviors of $M$, it is quite useful to restrict the ``shape'' of $M$.
-A colored automaton $M$ is said to be {\em in an ideal shape} if $M$ satisfies all of the following six conditions.
+For the subsequent analysis of the behaviors of $M$, it is also useful to restrict the behavior of $M$.
+A colored automaton $M$ is said to be {\em in an almost ideal shape} if $M$ satisfies all of the following six conditions.

 \begin{enumerate}\vs{-2} \item There are only one accepting state $q_{acc}$ and one rejecting state $q_{rej}$.
 Moreover, the set $Q$ of inner states equals $\{q_0,q,q_{acc},q_{rej}\}$.
 The machine is always in state $q$ during its computation except for the initial and final configurations.